ViteStudio-Tech/UnrealEngineVite-Docs/Writerside/topics/Default-topic.md

 <tldr>
 <p>
-Unreal Engine Vite is a performance-first fork of Unreal Engine 4.27 built on the NvRTX Caustics branch.
+Unreal Engine Vite is a performance-first fork of Unreal Engine 4.27 built from the NvRTX and Plus branches.
 It keeps PhysX, adds DDGI, RTXDI, tessellation, SMAA and HBAO+, and targets native-resolution, high-frame-rate rendering on console-class hardware.
 </p>